Beside the Mountain

 Flour being mixed into pumpkin cake batter with a scraper.

-Dump the flour mixture into the wet pumpkin mixture.
-Using a scraper just mix until all the wet and dry ingredients are combined.
-If there are a few flour streaks left before you spread the cake batter into the pan that's fine, then stir the flour in as you spread the batter into the pan.
+3. Dump the flour mixture into the wet pumpkin mixture.
+Using a scraper, just mix until all the wet and dry ingredients are combined.
+If there are a few flour streaks left before you spread the cake batter into the pan, that's fine, then stir the flour in as you spread the batter into the pan.

 Snack cake baked in a rectangular pan.

-Using this pumpkin bread icing recipe is not needed to make this cake delicious.
-However, if you have cream cheese in the house and want to take this cake to the next level and make it the perfect fall dessert.....
+Using this pumpkin cake icing recipe is not needed to make this cake delicious.
+However, if you have cream cheese in the house and want to take this cake to the next level, it makes the perfect fall dessert...

 Kitchen aid whisking 2 ingredient icing for pumpkin bread.

-Place the softened cream cheese, and maple syrup (4 tbsp) into a mixer with a whisk attachment.
+1. Place the softened cream cheese and maple syrup (4 tbsp) into a mixer with a whisk attachment.
 Whisk for 2 minutes, then scrape down the sides of the bowl before whisking another 3-5 minutes until completely smooth.

 Spreading icing on pumpkin snack bread.

-Spread icing on the cooled cake.
+2. Spread cream cheese icing on the cooled pumpkin cake.
 (Putting the icing on when the cake is still warm will cause the frosting to melt and become runny instead of thick and fluffy).

 A piece of pumpkin snack cake on a small plate with a orange flower beside it.

-Here are a few ways you can change this healthy recipe, or switch it up the next time you make it!
+Here are a few ways you can change this snack cake recipe, or switch it up the next time you make it!

 FAQ

-What is the difference between cake and snack cake?
+What is the difference between a cake and a snack cake?

-Snack cake is usually single layer cakes made in a sheet pan, or square pan instead of a round layer cake.
-To make snack cakes healthier ingredients are often included such as vegetables (carrots, zucchini, pumpkin) or fruit (apples, pear, strawberries).
+Snack cake is usually single single-layer cake made in a sheet pan, or square pan instead of a round layer cake.
+To make snack cakes healthier, ingredients like carrots, zucchini, pumpkin, apples, pears, and strawberries are often added.
 Snack cake is commonly eaten without icing.

 Is homemade cake healthier than store-bought cake?

-Most usually homemade cake is healthier than store-bought cake.
-Homemade cake is healthier because it contains no preservatives, less sugar, and less processed ingredients.
-Homemade cake often uses whole food ingredients that are minimally processed with vitamins and minerals still intact.
+Usually, homemade cake is healthier than store-bought cake.
+Homemade cake is healthier because it contains no preservatives, less sugar, and fewer processed ingredients.
+Homemade cake often uses whole food ingredients that are minimally processed, with vitamins and minerals still intact.

 What can you make with leftover pumpkin puree?

-Leftover pumpkin puree can be used for various recipes: pumpkin muffins, add it to creamy hummus, use it as baby food, make pumpkin pie, a pumpkin cheesecake, homemade pumpkin spice latte, or make savoury dishes like pumpkin soup there are so many awesome pumpkin puree recipes!
+Leftover pumpkin puree can be used for various recipes: pumpkin muffins, add it to creamy hummus, use it as baby food, make pumpkin pie, a pumpkin cheesecake, a homemade pumpkin spice latte, or make savoury dishes like pumpkin soup.
+There are so many awesome pumpkin puree recipes!

 Can I make my own pumpkin puree?